Afterward - a Review and Thoughts on Return

 An easy way round many of the problems of officialdom in the third world is to throw money, which is clearly what many expect.
 However, most cruising sailors are very reluctant to join this game, and in fact we never really bribed any officials the whole time we were away.
 There was one exception.
 In a pretty little harbour in remote southern Mexico, where we were waiting for gales to cease before we left, we overstayed our Mexican visa.
 The village general-purpose official – who also ran a beachfront “palapa” or palm-frond bar – put on his uniform white shirt and told us that we would have to pay port fees if we stayed any longer.
 Otherwise, he threatened, he would report to his head office in Acapulco that we were illegally overstaying our permitted stay in the country.
 This whole matter was amicably settled over a beer and the exchange of a five-dollar bill for “port fees”.

-In discussing with the many who asked how we could manage to survive on a small income for so long, we would make the point that living in these poor countries is very cheap.
+In discussing with the many who asked how we could manage to survive on a small income for so long, we would make the point that living in these poor countries can be very cheap.
 The local people have next to no money themselves, and from day to day we shopped at the same stores and stalls as they did and ate the same food.
-During a seven month period in Central America we spent precisely $2,000 all up.
+During a seven month period in Central America we spent precisely $2,000 all up (in the eighties, remember).
 You can’t spend a lot if you live as the locals do; but it can get very expensive if you try to stick to “western” foods, including tins – that is, if you can get them.
 In Honduras, we tried for days in a small village to get at least some bread, eggs and beer.
 Finally, the owners of a small shop threw up their hands in desperation.
 “No hay nada – we have nothing!”

-While it is easy to think of the cruising life as a series of long periods at sea, in fact as a proportion of the total time away we spent a comparatively short time (about 20%) sailing.
+While it is easy to think of the cruising life as a series of long periods at sea, in fact as a proportion of the total time away we spent a comparatively short time (about 20%) actually sailing.
 Most of the time we were day tripping down a coast or anchored in a pleasant harbour somewhere.
 Because other yachts are doing the same thing this becomes a very sociable enterprise.

 We made more new friends during the time we were away than in a lifetime ashore.
 If there were, say, half a dozen yachts in an anchorage, within two or three days everyone would know everyone else.
 In the more crowded areas such as the Caribbean and Mediterranean, the chance of making new friends was paradoxically lower because there were simply so many people.
 However, because we try to avoid the more crowded areas and seek peaceful anchorages rather than crowded harbours and marinas, we often linked up with similarly independent souls, and many of them became lifetime friends.